MobileTechRob/JohnsonHealthTechApp/README.md

 - Get a simple list view going with a simple list  .. show a sign of life for basic requirements
 - Then  bring the json file and get deserialized
 - Then start working on the layout.
 At first I wanted a nice side by side
     Label: Text  approach but that was eating time i decided to got with
       - Label
       - Text

-    -because the requirements said nothing pretty on the UI.
+    - because the requirements said nothing pretty on the UI.
 - I then  switched to a scroll view that caused me grief in catching  the item  selected setup initially see i switched back to  List view.
 The ListView does scroll.
 Duh !
 -  Then i started building the second screen and used the same